Managing the Age Issue with Recruiters: Age as an Asset or a Liability

 You need to speak with examples.
 Tell stories of interesting projects you worked on where wisdom, process, and great assessment skills were necessary to reach the positive results.
 The same can be said of managing others.
 You can talk of the different personalities you’ve mentored and led.

 Making a good impression is half the battle in an interview.
 I have interviewed and hired plenty of candidates over the age of 40.
 Some had grey hair.
-Some had a long resume.
+Some had long resumes.
 But the best had enthusiasm, energy, and professional goals for themselves.

 Instead of saying "I have many years to go in my career" consider, "I have many things I would like to accomplish to call my professional life a success," and then list some of those things.